What is SnapCorrect and can it help you straighten your teeth?

 SnapCorrect vs Smile Direct Club vs Candid

 There are a few SnapCorrect competitors on the market.
-The one you may have heard of most often is Invisalign, which is an in-office brand, meaning you have regular appointments with your dentist or orthodontist, while other at-home brands include Candid, Byte, ClearCorrect and Smile Direct Club (SDC).
+The one you may have heard of most often is Invisalign, which is an in-office brand, meaning you have regular appointments with your dentist or orthodontist.
+Other popular at-home brands include Candid, Byte, ALIGNERCO and Smile Direct Club (SDC).

 SnapCorrect is perhaps most similar to SDC but they differentiate themselves by using a clear material instead of matte material for their aligners, which SnapCorrect says makes them less visible.
 Another difference between them is that SnapCorrect aligners are contoured at the top to follow along your gumline, while SDC aligners are cut straight across.